modelscope/FunASR/examples/migration/README.md

 | WER/CER or human review notes | Captures quality beyond speed. |
 | Failed-file rate and error messages | Shows operational risk before rollout. |

 See the [migration guide](../../docs/migration_from_whisper.md) for the full evaluation and rollout checklist.
+If you can share results publicly, open a [Migration Benchmark Report](https://github.com/modelscope/FunASR/issues/new?template=migration_benchmark.md) so others can learn from your hardware, audio domain, and quality notes.